-&lt;sup>a Energy content: under current labelling legislation, we are obliged to declare the energy content of stevia products by applying the general energy factors (4 kcal/g carbohydrate; 4 kcal / g protein; 9 kcal/g fat) to the analyzed nutritional values.
+^a Energy content: under current labelling legislation, we are obliged to declare the energy content of stevia products by applying the general energy factors (4 kcal/g carbohydrate; 4 kcal / g protein; 9 kcal/g fat) to the analyzed nutritional values.
 However, it is well established that steviol glycosides - the natural sweet components of stevia - are not digested, absorbed and metabolized by humans to give energy.
-Additionally, stevia is about 200 - 350 times sweeter than sugar and so is used in very small quantities in food/beverage products.
-Even if the stevia glycosides were digested and metabolized by humans, the amount present would contribute an insignificant amount of energy to the diet (approximately 0.1 kcal/100ml at a typical usage level in a soft drink).
-Therefore, stevia can be considered as a ZERO CALORIE SWEETENER.
+As per the product specification, dextrin forms a portion of this product, so approx. 15% of the declared energy (58 kcal / 100g) is available on digestion.
+However, stevia is about 200 - 350 times sweeter than sugar and so is used in very small quantities in food/beverage products.
+Even if the stevia glycosides were digested and metabolized by humans, the amount present would contribute an insignificant amount of energy to the diet (approximately 0.15 kcal/100ml at a typical usage level in a soft drink).
+Therefore, stevia can be considered as a ZERO CALORIE INGREDIENT.

-&lt;sup>b Total carbohydrate: under US labelling legislation, carbohydrate is declared as 'total carbohydrate by difference' (total weight minus crude protein, total fat, moisture and ash).
+^b Total carbohydrate: under US labelling legislation, carbohydrate is declared as 'total carbohydrate by difference' (total weight minus crude protein, total fat, moisture and ash).
+Approx 15% of the carbohydrate is present from dextrin as per the product specification.

-&lt;sup>c Added sugars: under US labelling legislation, if the mono- and disaccharide contribution from this product is greater than 0.5g grams per serving, the total sugars content is considered as added sugars.
+^c Added sugars: under US labelling legislation, if the mono- and disaccharide contribution from this product is greater than 0.5g grams per serving, the total sugars content is considered as added sugars.